BenBenCHAK/HKUST_SmartCarSimulator/README.md

 ## To-do list
 - **code refactoring and beautifying**
-- timer and cross line
+- size matching units, car mass distribution, friction
-- car mass distribution, friction, size matching units
+- timer
 - only control front wheel for turn, back for speed
 - hoist all constant, reset button to user-stored, save all customizable value to csv (np.savetxt): like a config file
 - client check if lost connection before connecting again (doing)